 Too often we rely on one source of influence, and when it doesn’t work, there is no fall-back.
 If you always influence through the logic of expertise, you will have little impact on those who are more open to an appeal from someone they have a personal connection with.

-When you develop more sources of influence, you have more options; and you have the opportunity to step back and consider which is the best source of influence for a particular situation.
+When you develop more of these portals, you have more options; and you have the opportunity to step back and consider which is the best portal for a particular situation.

 - Put it out there.
 Communicate clearly what you want.
 First be clear with yourself because if you’re not, it will be difficult to be clear with others.
 Then make sure you’ve been understood correctly.